React Calendar Overview

 Size

-You could control the size and spacing of the calendar inner elements using the --ig-size
+You could control the size and spacing of the calendar inner elements using the --ig-size CSS variable.
+The default size of the component is large.

 Events

-event when the selected dates are changed by the end user.
+The Calendar component emits the Change event when the selected dates are changed by the end user.
 You can subscribe to the event like this:

-<IgrCalendar change={this.onCalendarChange} />
+<IgrCalendar onChange={this.onCalendarChange} />

-public onCalendarChange(calendar: IgrCalendar, e: IgrComponentDataValueChangedEventArgs) {
+public onCalendarChange(e: IgrComponentDataValueChangedEventArgs) {

 }